High uric acid level

 - A purine-rich diet, high in foods such as liver, game meat, anchovies and sardines

-- Tumor lysis syndrome — a rapid release of cells into the blood caused by certain cancers or by chemotherapy for those cancers
+- Tumor lysis syndrome, which is a rapid release of cells into the blood caused by certain cancers or by chemotherapy for those cancers

-People having chemotherapy or radiation treatment for cancer might be monitored for high uric acid levels.
+Healthcare professionals may check people having chemotherapy or radiation treatment for cancer for high uric acid levels.

 When to see a doctor

 A high uric acid level is not a disease.
 It doesn't always cause symptoms.
-But a health care provider might check uric acid levels for people who have an attack of gout or have a certain type of kidney stone.
+But a healthcare professional might check uric acid levels for people who have an attack of gout or have a certain type of kidney stone.

-If you think one of your medicines might be causing your high uric acid level, talk with your care provider.
-But keep taking your medicines unless your provider tells you not to.
+If you think one of your medicines might be causing your high uric acid level, talk with your healthcare professional.
+But keep taking your medicines unless your healthcare professional tells you not to.